hansb001/20MinuteCognitveApp/README.md

 on the dashboard we will show the tweet and the highest tone score

-5. Add two text nodes fromm the dashboard section of the palette
+5. Got to the Dashboad section of the palette and add two Text nodes
-5. Wire both to the second function nodes you just created.
+5. Wire both to the second Function node you created earlier
-5. Open the first text node, by double clicking.
+5. Open the first Text node, by double clicking.
 5. Create a group where both dashboard nodes will be part of, by clicking on the pencil icon.
-In the next screen type in a name, then ok
+5. Then create a new 'ui-tab' by clicking on the pencil icon. in the next screen leave everything default and click 'Add'
- You can name this node “tweet” because this node will display the tweet on the dashboard The value format is : ```{{msg.payload.tweet.text}}```
+5. You can name this node “tweet” because this node will display the tweet on the dashboard.
+You can fill this in the name in the "label' field
+5. You need also to add the value format, this is the extacted text of the tweet The value format is : ```{{msg.payload.tweet.text}}```

 5. The second node will contain the tone score of the tweet.
-As a group, use the name of the group you created earlier, label can be Tone score and the value format: {{msg.toptone}}
+As a group, use the name of the group you created earlier, label can be 'Tone score' and the value format: {{msg.toptone}}

+5. Then click 'Deploy'

-To see the results use your URL with ```/ui``` for instance: https://Watsonlab.mybluemix.net/ui
+To see the results use your URL with ```/ui``` for instance: https://Watsonlab.mybluemix.net/ui When a new tweet is analyzed, you wil see it appear on the Dashboard, with the corresponding Tone Score.

+Maybe the lay-out can be better, but you can change that later.

 Then you are finished and have your cognitive application running including the dashboard!

 ## Step 6 (optional): Extend your application

 If you got time you can extend the application.
-In the sample flow below, I have added a filter, to only analyze tweets in English, and a delay node to anlayze less messages per minute.
+In the sample flow below, I have added a filter, to only analyze tweets in English, and a delay node to analyze less messages per minute.

 To get a better layout, you can change parameters of the dashboard nodes or on the right side of the screen, there will be an extra tab called dashboard.